RichRast/DisparateUncertainty/README.md

 ## Examples
-Notebook  "Duality Thm1" for plotting the theorem 6.1 example of cost optimality gap.
+Notebook  "Duality Thm1" for evaluating the theorem 6.1 example of cost optimality gap.

 Notebook  "Markup_Amazon_Analysis" for analysis of Amazon search queries experiment.

+Notebook  "USCensus_experiment" and "USCensus_plot" for experiment and plotting of USCensus dataset.

 Notebook  "FairRanking_DisparateUncertainty" can be used to run synthetic examples for given $G$ groups and specific expected relevance estimates $P(r_i|D)$.